Projected branes as platforms for crystalline, superconducting, and higher-order topological phases

-A previous work has established the existence of $\Gamma$ phase and ${\rm M}$ phase on projected one-dimensional branes~\cite{PanigrahiPTB2022}.
-The existence of the $\Gamma$ phase does not rely on the underlying lattice structure and its signature can be found on any noncrystalline system in two dimensions, such as fractal~\cite{noncryst:1, noncryst:2, noncryst:3} and amorphous~\cite{noncryst:4} lattices, and planar quasi-crystals by directly implementing the models for two-dimensional topological insulators therein without any information regarding their parent systems~\cite{noncryst:5, noncryst:6, noncryst:7}.
-On the other hand, the ${\rm M}$ phase results from the underlying translational symmetry of the square lattice, which can only be found on its geometric descendant Sierpi\'nski carpet fractal lattices~\cite{salibmains2024}, for example, besides on the one-dimensional PTBs~\cite{PanigrahiPTB2022}.
-Here, we are after a similar pursuit but for the valley or ${\rm XY}$ phases with ${\mathcal C} = \pm 2$ that are protected by the four-fold rotational symmetry of the square lattice.
+A previous work has established the existence of the $\Gamma$ and $M$ phases on projected one-dimensional branes~\cite{PanigrahiPTB2022}.
+The existence of the $\Gamma$ phase does not rely on the underlying lattice structure and its signature can also be found on any noncrystalline system in two dimensions, such as fractal~\cite{noncryst:1, noncryst:2, noncryst:3} and amorphous~\cite{noncryst:4} lattices, and planar quasicrystals by directly implementing the models for two-dimensional topological insulators therein without any information regarding their parent systems~\cite{noncryst:5, noncryst:6, noncryst:7}.
+On the other hand, the $M$ phase results from the underlying translational symmetry of the square lattice, which can only be found on its geometric descendant Sierpi\'nski carpet fractal lattices~\cite{salibmains2024}, for example, besides on the one-dimensional PTBs~\cite{PanigrahiPTB2022}.
+Here, we are after a similar pursuit but for the valley or ${\rm XY}$ phases with ${\mathcal C} = \pm 2$ that are protected by the fourfold rotational symmetry of the square lattice.
 It would be interesting to investigate what happens to such valley or ${\rm XY}$ phases when the Hamiltonian is projected to one-dimensional branes, which do not have the $C_4$ symmetry of the parent square lattice.
-Fascinatingly, we find that the signatures of the ${\rm XY}$ phases, namely its bulk-boundary correspondence in terms of endpoint near zero-energy modes, quantized local Chern marker of $\pm 2$, as well as the presence of mid-gap zero-energy dislocation modes, survive even after the projection to a lower-dimensional brane, which we discuss in next the three subsections, respectively.
+Interestingly, we find that the signatures of the ${\rm XY}$ phases, namely its bulk-boundary correspondence in terms of endpoint near zero-energy modes, quantized local Chern marker of $\pm 2$, as well as the presence of mid-gap zero-energy dislocation modes, survive even after the projection to a lower-dimensional brane, which we discuss in the following three sections, respectively.

-\subsection{TCIs: From square lattice to 1D branes}
+\subsection{TCIs: from square lattice to 1D branes}